rust-lang/surveys/surveys/2021-annual-survey/questions.md

 > TODO: do we need to provide racer as an option here?

-### How would you rate Rust's IDE or editor experience?

-Select one:

-- World class!
-- Great
-- Good enough
-- Could be better
-- Terrible

-> TODO: how can we relate this back to other languages?
-Presumably C# devs might find Rust's editor experience poor but Ruby devs might like it

 ### For each of the challenges listed below, please indicate whether you believe there has been any change within the last year